haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

     some_state:on{
         event = ...,
-        check = function (...) ... end,
+        when = function (...) ... end,
-        action = function (...) ... end,
+        execute = function (...) ... end,
         jump = another_state,
     }

 A transition consists of:
- * event: an event to attach to.
+ * *event*: an event to attach to.
 Do not confuse with user defined event.
 They are built-in events specific to the state machine type.
- * check: a checking function that takes the decision if we should switch to another state and/or to perform a specific action.
-By default (i.e. missing check function), the `action` is taken and the `jump` is followed.
+ * *when*: a checking function that takes the decision if we should switch to another state and/or to perform a specific action.
+By default (i.e. missing check function), the `execute` is taken and the `jump` is followed.
- * action: an action to perform.
+ * *execute*: an action to perform.
- * jump: a state tois case.
+ * *jump*: the state to switch to.

 Managing initiation phase
 ~~~~~~~~~~~~~~~~~~~~~~~~~